The case for pumped hydro in the UK energy mix is put in this paper recently released by the University of Strathclyde, Glasgow.

 This 90 to 200 MW power station is located on a site with very suitable terrain, little environmental risk, interested landholders, supportive local council, and existing high renewable energy penetration.
 The site qualities encourage long duration multiday storage which lowers the cost per kwh for the project.
 It is close to various transmission options.

 This project is designed for 20 hours operation at full power of 60 MW.
 This project has an advantage of an existing lower dam and close to existing and planned renewable energy projects.
+Environmental risk is low and the land is held by one owner, and distance to HV transmission is short.

 This is the largest of the project opportunities at 1,400 MW with 20 hours of storage.
 It has the potential to connect to an unconstrained hub on the grid.
 Should this proceed it would be a project of national significance and would provide dispatchable capacity at half the cost of the headline Snowy 2 project.
 It would also catalyse and become the anchor for a renewable energy hub.